 Huge Profit Potential

 No investment guarantees a 100% return to the investors.
-But gold investment is as close as they will get to have a sure thing on their hands.
+But gold investment is as close as they will get to having a sure thing on their hands.

 Gold IRAs’ huge potential for profit is backed by many centuries of positive growth in the precious metals industry.
 Physical gold has grown in value even amid global economic turmoil or uncertainty.